Create a webhook automation

 </Note>

-The contents and positioning of rendered template strings depends on the event or model version the automation is configured for. `${event_type}` will render as either `LINK_ARTIFACT` or `ADD_ARTIFACT_ALIAS`.
-See below for an example mapping:
+The contents and positioning of rendered template strings depend on the event or model version you configured the automation for. `${event_type}` renders as either `LINK_ARTIFACT` or `ADD_ARTIFACT_ALIAS`.
+The following shows an example mapping:

 ```text theme={null}